Gaurav-pratap-CodeFusion/weather-project/README.md

 # weather-project
-Thsi is weather-webApplication ther we can see weather and forecasting.
+Thsi is weather-webApplication there we can see weather and forecasting.